getify/You-Dont-Know-JS/scope-closures/ch6.md

 We typically think of `function` declarations like they're the equivalent of a `var` declaration.
 So are they function-scoped like `var` is?

 No and yes.
 I know... that's confusing.
-Let's dig in.
+Let's dig in:

-Consider:

 ```js
 if (false) {